 Innovation is something new that creates value.
 This means that it requires searching for unmet needs, or even better for future and unconscious needs.
 But can someone predict the future?
 When we ask this question during workshops, people answer that this is not possible.
 But when we ask about what would happen if I go to a roof of a building and throw my phone, they all say that it would crash against the sidewalk.
 We anticipated the future!
 But how?
 Gravity, the mass of the object, etc. ….
 SCIENCE!

 Science is the only way to ensure reliable and consistent results.
 Thanks to science an aircraft flies, a phone rings, and a car drives.
 There is nothing more practical than science!
-That is why, the only way to increase the innovation success rate is to apply a science of innovation.
+That is why the only way to increase the innovation success rate is to apply a science of innovation.
 Even if we get less than 100%, it would still be better than 0.3%.
 And a scientific theory of innovation exists…

 General Theory of Innovation (GTI) was created in 1988.
 Its main discovery is the Law of evolution of man-made systems.
 GTI explains that the evolution is nothing but a chain of decisions and choices – solving a problem generates another problem, then again, we try to solve it and we encounter subsequent problems.
 This cycle has a pattern though.
-All man-made systems (processes, organizations, services, products, or even the states, etc.) evolve so they can provide more and more functionalities while having fewer connections and consuming less resources.
+All man-made systems (processes, organizations, services, products, or even the states, etc.) evolve so they can provide more and more functionalities while having fewer connections and consuming fewer resources.
 This law is also known as the Law of increasing degree of freedom

 General Theory of Innovation meets criteria of a scientific theory.